openhe-hub/neo-ebpf/README.md

 - `load`: cleans previous pins, opens `bpf/sched_lottery.bpf.o` via the loader, attaches to `sched:sched_switch`, pins program/map/link under `/sys/fs/bpf/`, and relaxes permissions (directory `0755`, map `0644`) so the CLI can read it.
 - `dump`: ensures the CLI binary exists, then re-executes it via sudo to obtain the required `bpf_obj_get` privileges while keeping user-provided arguments (interval/iterations/output, lottery simulation flags).
 Output tables include rolling metrics; CSV rows are appended to the chosen file (defaults friendly to `assets/stats.csv`).
 - `workload`: builds (if needed) and runs `tests/cpu_bound` with the given nice/duration to create repeatable scheduler pressure.
+- `tui`: launches the interactive dashboard (reuses the pinned map, same flags as the CLI `tui` subcommand).
 - `unload`: removes pinned link/program/map to fully stop the tracer.

 ## Developing individual components